DEFRA/ai-sdlc--agent-poc/agent-poc-vault/product-requirements/initial-product-prd.md

     - This node calls the "Repository Ingest API" to perform the actual ingestion.
     - Upon successful ingestion, the node outputs the repository data to be consumed by the next node.
     - We need to add an .env variable for the "Repository Ingest API" server base url
-    - The "Repository Ingest API" endpoint via a POST to `/api/v1/repository-ingest` with the input data `{"repository_url": string}` , then returns the following data, to be added to the LangGraph long-term data store: ` {"ingested_repository: string, "technologies": [strings]}`
+    - The "Repository Ingest API" endpoint via a POST to `/api/v1/repository-ingest` with the input data `{"repository_url": string}` , then returns the following data, to be added to the long-term storage in the mongoDB `CodeAnalysis` collection: `{"ingested_repository: string, "technologies": [strings]}`
 - **Dependencies / Related Stories**:

     - Depends on the data from **Feature 1** (the submitted `repository_url`).